Laytoder/licensecorp-assessment/frontend/README.md

 # LicenseCorp Assessment Frontend

-This is the Next.js frontend for the LicenseCorp Assessment, providing a responsive UI for task management and real-time analytics.
+This is the Next.js frontend for the LicenseCorp Assessment, providing a responsive UI for todo management and real-time analytics.

 ## Features

 - Modern React-based UI built with Next.js
-- Real-time task updates and analytics visualization
+- Real-time todo updates and analytics visualization
 - Responsive design for desktop and mobile
-- Optimized for handling large volumes of tasks
+- Optimized for handling large volumes of todos

 ## Local Setup